ducakar/TextureReplacer/README.md

 in the configuration file.

 ### Visor Reflections ###
-Environmnet map cube texture for reflections is included with the plugin:
+Environment map cube texture for reflections is included with the plugin:

     GameData/TextureReplacer/
       EnvMap/PositiveX  // fake skybox right face, vertically flipped